The Authenticity Gap in Human Evaluation: Reframing Human Evaluation

-Though rarely used nowadays compared to OAA, outcome-level relative assessment (ORA) explicitly encodes its assumptions about annotator preferences in a comparison model (e.g., Bradley-Terry \citep{bradley1952}, Thurstone \citep{thurstone1927law}, etc.).
+Outcome-level relative assessment (ORA) explicitly encodes its assumptions about annotator preferences in a comparison model such as Bradley-Terry \citep{bradley1952} or Thurstone \citep{thurstone1927law}.
 These assumptions are easy to identify and invalidate, so we refer the reader to prior work on its limitations \citep{sakaguchi2014efficient,bojar2016findings}.
+ORA has also declined in popularity in recent years, with OAA now making up a supermajority of human evaluation \citep{van2021human}.
 Because it does not use a comparison model, the now widely-used OAA may seem as though it makes no assumption about annotators.
 However, ranking systems by their average rating only captures annotator preferences if they are Von Neumann-Morgenstern-rational agents \citep{morgenstern1953theory}:

 \begin{definition}[\textbf{VNM Rationality}] Let $X', Y'$ denote random variables representing the outcomes of lottery $X, Y$ respectively.
-For any \textit{von Neumann-Morgenstern-rational} agent, there exists a utility function $u_i$ such that $X \succ_i Y \iff \mathbb{E}[u_i(X')] > \mathbb{E}[u_i(Y')]$.
+For any \textit{von Neumann-Morgenstern-rational} agent, there exists a utility function $u_i$ such that $X \succeq_i Y \iff \mathbb{E}[u_i(X')] \geq \mathbb{E}[u_i(Y')]$.
 In other words, VNM-rational agents always choose to maximize their expected utility.
 In order for an annotator $a_i$ to be a VNM-rational agent, their preferences must satisfy the following four axioms for any NLG systems $X, Y, Z$:

 \begin{axiom}[\textbf{Completeness}] For any $X, Y$, exactly one of the following holds for each agent $a_i$: $X \succ_i Y, X \prec_i Y$ or $X \sim_i Y$ (i.e., the agent prefers $X$, prefers $Y$, or is indifferent respectively). \end{axiom}